abdouahi/abdouahi/README.md

 ## 🚀 About Me

-I'm a passionate Full Stack Developer from Morocco, constantly exploring new technologies and pushing the boundaries of what's possible in web development.
-With a keen eye for detail and a love for clean, efficient code, I strive to create impactful digital experiences.
+I am Abdessamad Ouahidi, a passionate mobile developer and dedicated student at 1337, powered by the 42 network and sponsored by OCP Group as part of UM6P.
+Since beginning my journey in November 2024, I have dived deep into a wide range of projects and learning experiences.
+With a strong foundation in C, C++, Java, and Kotlin, I continuously strive to enhance my skills, driven by a commitment to excellence and a love for technology.
+I believe that continuous learning and discipline are the keys to success, and I am determined to push beyond the ordinary in pursuit of greatness.

 <img align="right" alt="Coding" width="400" src="https://cdn.dribbble.com/users/1162077/screenshots/3848914/programmer.gif">